thingsboard/thingsboard.github.io/docs/paas/billing-info.md

 **Billing information** is used to generate invoices.

-To update your billing details, click **Update**.

-Fill in the required fields and click Update.
+To update billing details, click **Update**, fill in the required fields, and save your changes.

 ## Invoices